wesamAmmory/admob-for-flash/readme.md

 support  landscape and portrait  and autoOrient<br/>
 support ios and android<br/>
 support all native event<br/>
-base on admob ios sdk 6.12.0 and admob android sdk(Google Play services 4.5) 4.5<br/>
+base on admob ios sdk 6.12.2 and admob android sdk(Google Play services 4.5) 4.5<br/>
 requred  air sdk 15.0 or later <br/>

 very easy to use ,just three line code for simple usage<br/>

 ### file list
-admob_all_in_one_6.12.2.ane  most user use this file,it contain google play service sdk<br/>
+admob_all_in_one_6.12.2.ane  contains admob for ios and for android in one file,very convenient.<br/>most user use this file,it contain google play service sdk<br/>
 admob6.12.2_without_gp.ane   if you use other ane with google play service with admob at the same app,then use this<br/>

 ### show simple admob banner :